 The user can filter the parameters that are displayed in the HMI and which can be altered and/or monitored in session execution.
-Option 'Parameter Visibility' allows marking each parameter as visible or not.
+The 'Parameter Visibility' allows marking each parameter as visible or not.
 This setting can be done at parameter level, at module level or at the whole simulation level.
+To do so, the user can open the Visibility view through the dedicated button and new, toggle the visibility of each parameter with a double left-click over it, or by selecting the desired option from the context menu that can be opened with right-click.